AmeliaMaier/Dev_Notes/Software_Testing_General.md

 ### Purpose:

 This document is intended to offer a general overview of software testing from the point of view of a developer who is fully responsible for testing their own code.
 It is not language or industry specific.

+### Note:
+As you go through, you will notice that many topics overlap, this is part of what leads to confusion when people are just starting out.
+A test case might be automated and count as a unit test and an integration test while it was designed in a domain based way.
+This is fine and normal.

 ### Intended Audiance: